 Industry Outlook

-In 2023, ECOVE will continue to integrate SDGs, deepen the domestic market, expand overseas presence, and strive for more project collaboration opportunities.
+n 2024, ECOVE continues to integrate SDGs, deepens the domestic market, expands overseas presence, and strives for more project collaboration opportunities.
 Additionally, we respond to the development trend towards a circular economy model in the market by actively expanding operations in waste resource utilization to enhance resource cycling efficiency.
-Leveraging our core capabilities and existing business expansion, we will continue to deepen our presence in the areas of "waste removal," "recycling," "renewable energy," and "electrical and mechanical maintenance and refurbishment," showcasing Taiwan's technical expertise and strength in the resource cycling industry to the world.
+Leveraging our core capabilities and existing business expansion, we will continue to deepen our presence in the areas of "resource management," "recycling," "renewable energy," and "electrical and mechanical maintenance and refurbishment," showcasing Taiwan's technical expertise and strength in the resource cycling industry to the world.